mitmplay/mitm-play/README.md

 # Concept
-Mitm interception use namespaces routing, for start it use `default` namespace for all request that don't have **referer** header.
+Mitm intercept is hierarchical, first it try to match domain on the url, if match then next action is to url regex expression on each content-type listed on the route and if it match again then will execute action that register in the route.

-Next request in which should having `referer`, it will use the hostname on the `referer` header and use it to `matched` with one of `namespace` from the list and use that namespace for routing.
+If the first action is not match then it will fallback to use `default` namespace to check next action and the operation is the same as mention in first paragraph.

-If matching namespace was not found, it will fallback to `default` namespace.
+Usually html page load with several assets (image, js & css) that not belong to the same domain, and to match those assets, it use mechaninsh in the browser call `origin` or `referer` in which will scoping to the same namespace.

 Ilustration route namespaces: `default`,`google.com` on nodejs global scope:
 ```js